VCHOPRA86/Buyback/README.md

 ### Customer Stories

-1. **Search Functionality**: *As a customer*, I want to search for my gadget quickly so I can start the selling process efficiently.
+1. **Search Functionality**: **As a customer**, I want to search for my gadget quickly so I can start the selling process efficiently.
-2. **Dynamic Pricing**: As a customer, I want to see prices update dynamically based on the condition and storage size, enabling me to make an informed decision.
+2. **Dynamic Pricing**: **As a customer**, I want to see prices update dynamically based on the condition and storage size, enabling me to make an informed decision.
-3. **Easy Checkout:**  As a customer, I want a quick and simple checkout process so that I can complete my sale with minimal effort.
+3. **Easy Checkout:**  **As a customer**, I want a quick and simple checkout process so that I can complete my sale with minimal effort.
-4. **Order History**: As a customer, I want access to my order history and the ability to reprint postage labels for convenience.
+4. **Order History**: **As a customer**, I want access to my order history and the ability to reprint postage labels for convenience.
-5. **Multiple Payment Options:** As a customer, I want to choose from various payment methods (e.g., PayPal, bank transfer) to complete my transaction in the way that works best for me.
+5. **Multiple Payment Options:** **As a customer**, I want to choose from various payment methods (e.g., PayPal, bank transfer) to complete my transaction in the way that works best for me.
-6. **Notifications and Updates:**  *As a customer, I want to receive notifications about the status of my sale (e.g., gadget received, payment processed) so I’m always informed.*
+6. **Notifications and Updates:**  **As a customer**, I want to receive notifications about the status of my sale (e.g., gadget received, payment processed) so I’m always informed.

 ### Site Owner Stories

-1. **Product Management**: As a site owner, I want to manage products, categories, and storage options to cater to a wide variety of devices.
+1. **Product Management**: **As a site owner**, I want to manage products, categories, and storage options to cater to a wide variety of devices.
-2. **Order Management:**   As a site owner, I want to view, manage, and process customer orders so that I can efficiently handle multiple sales at once.
+2. **Order Management:**   **As a site owner**, I want to view, manage, and process customer orders so that I can efficiently handle multiple sales at once.
+3. **Order Status Management:** **As a site owner**, I want to manage and update the status of orders with options like Awaiting Delivery, Received, Processed, Completed, Expired, Problem, Quarantined, Accepted, Rejected, Returned, and Cancelled so I can keep track of the order lifecycle and provide accurate updates to customers.
+4. **Trade-in Value Tracking:** **As a site owner**, I want to track the total trade-in values for customers so I can monitor overall sales and better understand customer transactions.
+5. **Counter Offer Functionality:** **As a site owner**, I want an easy-to-use admin interface for sending counter offers to customers, allowing me to adjust offers based on device condition and market trends, ensuring fair negotiations.
-3. **Revised Offers**: As a site owner, I want to send custom revised offers with explanations to maintain transparency and resolve issues efficiently.
+6. **Revised Offers**: **As a site owner**, I want to send custom revised offers with explanations to maintain transparency and resolve issues efficiently.
+7. **Maintenance Page:** **As a site owner**, I want a dedicated maintenance page so I can easily make changes, updates, or perform site maintenance without disrupting user experience.
+8.  **Prepaid Postage Option:** **As a site owner**, I want to have the option of either offering a free prepaid postage option or require the customer to pay for postage, depending on the business, to help keep costs down when setting up a free postage service, providing flexibility in my services.
+9.  **Order History Overview:** **As a site owner**, I want to quickly view a comprehensive overview of all customer orders, including status, values, and any actions taken, to monitor platform performance efficiently.

 ---